Each user can be assigned a role according to what level of access they need to have. Cliniko has six different roles to choose from:

 When you add a new user to your Cliniko account, you'll be able to set them up with one of these roles (and you can change their role at any time, as well).
 Users will show up in your Cliniko account in the Users & practitioners settings, where you can see their name, their role, and whether or not they're a Practitioner:

 Let's go through the specifics of each user security role!

 A Scheduler is the most basic role that Cliniko offers.
 This role is designed to perform a very limited number of functions, and can only access a select few areas of Cliniko.
 If you've hired a virtual receptionist for the sole purpose of booking appointments, the Scheduler role might be a good fit! 📆 Here's what Schedulers can do:

-- Book, view, modify, cancel, or delete appointments.
+- Book, view, modify, cancel, or archive appointments.

 - View basic patient details.

 - Create new patients and modify existing ones;